 Timings: 9:00am - 5:00pm; 6:00am - 8:00pm

 Gomateshwara Statue In Karkala

 The tall statue is a 42-foot naked granite structure dedicated to Gomateshwara Bahubali.
 Bahubali literally means the one with strong arms (apparently, there was a circulating WhatsApp joke that Neil Armstrong was none other than Neelendra Bahubali).
-With about 500 steps to climb (they’re small so don’t compare them to the likes of Tirupati), the beauty lies in the fact that the statue is barely visible until you get to the top.
+With about 700 steps to climb (they’re relatively small), the beauty lies in the fact that the statue is barely visible until you get to the top.
+One of the most revered pilgrimage sites for the Jain community, the monolith reflects the idea of great strength without rage or anger.
 Enjoy the views of the green landscape from the hilltop.
 This is approximately half an hour away from the town of Moodabidri.

 St. Lawrence Basilica In Karkala

 A Roman Catholic church built in 1795, St. Lawrence claims to be the site of many miracles.
 The church oversees a school and an orphanage as a way of giving back to society.
 Known to be an architectural marvel, the compound has a pond and gallery space as well.
 The insides of the church (as well as the building behind the church) are filled with religious paintings that paint stories of mythology.
 The most beautiful part is the drive to the church that feels like going through a canopy of trees.
 Located about an hour and a half away from Moodabidri, the church is a must visit.